standard-procedure/llm_prompts/code_review.md

 Run through each step in turn, making notes as needed.

 - Read the original specification for the work - this may be stored in Linear as "Issue $ARGUMENTS" or in the `docs/tasks` folder as `$ARGUMENTS.md` (ask for clarification if needed).
 The task details may be nested as part of a hierarchy of issues, so read the parent issues as well.
+- Read the project [style-guide](/docs/style-guide.md) to understand any conventions used within the project
 - Fetch the latest version of the `develop` branch, then fetch and switch to the latest version of the feature branch.
 - Merge the `develop` branch into the feature branch, then run database migrations, lint and ensure that tests all pass.
-- Get a list of files that have changed, compared to the `develop` branch.
+- Compare the `develop` branch to the feature branch and get a list of files that have changed.
 - *Briefly* evaluate if the code changes deliver all the required functionality and that the test coverage is adequate.
 - Check all exposed endpoints to ensure they have automated authentication/authorisation tests.
 - Evaluate the changed files against the project style-guide, glossary and documentation.
-- Update the project documentation.
+- Update the project documentation if it does not include details of this feature.
 - Make your final evaluation
   - ready to be merged
   - ready to be merged following a user-interface review